DevAgnihotri/MCA_Notes/Sem_3/SE/Unit_5.md

 * On average, **60–80% of total software cost** is spent on maintenance over its lifetime.
 * Formula (approx.):
   [
-  \text{Maintenance Cost} = \text{Development Cost} \times \text{Maintenance Rate (%)}
+`Maintenance Cost = Development Cost × Maintenance Rate (%)`
   ]

 ✅ *Example:*
 If development cost = ₹10 lakh and maintenance rate = 70%,
 then maintenance cost ≈ ₹7 lakh.

-Perfect 👍 here are your **well-organized, exam-ready notes** on

-📘 **Software Re-Engineering, Reverse Engineering, SCM Activities, Change Control, and Version Control** (Structured just like before — short, clear, and mapped to your question set 👇)

----

 ## 🧩 **Software Re-Engineering**

-📘 *(2024 — C Q7(b): “Explain the role of CASE tools in Software Re-engineering in detail.”)*
+📘 *(2024 — C Q7(b): “Explain the  Software Re-engineering in detail.”)*

 ### **Definition:**

-Software Re-Engineering is the **process of analyzing and modifying existing software** to improve its **functionality, performance, maintainability, or adaptability**, without completely rewriting it.

-It focuses on **upgrading legacy systems** using modern technologies while preserving business logic.

----
+**Software Re-engineering** means improving an old software system so that it becomes more useful, easy to maintain, and fits current needs.
+It focuses on understanding the existing system, finding problems, and then improving it without fully rebuilding from scratch.

 ### **Steps in Software Re-Engineering:**